adamanov/TUHH_FaV/README.md

 - [Report](documents/Assignment2_Group4.pdf)

 #### Assigment-3
-Build a localization algorithm.
+Build a localization algorithm based on a range to tags in the tank.

-Developed methods based on:
+Developed methods
 1. Least Squared Estimation (LSE).
 2. LSE + KF.
 3. EKF